 - 7.1.1 Admission to a Doctoral program normally requires a Master's degree or equivalent from a recognized institution.
 Admission to a Doctoral degree program requires evidence that the applicant is capable of undertaking substantial original research.
-Such capability will be judged partly by means of three external assessment reports sent directly to the Office of the Registrar by qualified referees. - 7.1.2 Admission to a Doctoral program will require a Cumulative GPA of 3.33 (B+) from the Baccalaureate and Master's degree, to be calculated over the last 30 credit hours of graded academic coursework.
+Such capability will be judged partly by means of three external assessment reports sent directly to the Office of the Registrar by qualified referees. - 7.1.2 Admission to a Doctoral program normally requires a Master's degree.
+Additional entrance standards, such as GPA requirements, may be set by individual Doctoral programs.